jmad-1995/nlp-proj/readme.md

 2. We were able to re-create the baseline results in AGAVE cluster. model.pt file is uploaded in a release of this repo.
 F1 score of 56.5 is obtained.
 For results please look into the screenshots posted in the baseline sub-directory 3  We tried to re-create the DFGN model.
 Though we are done with the pre-processing part, we are figuring it why it performed better than HotpotQA.
 4. We also sampled the dataset and used google colab to run the baseline model.
 Though we have done analysis on full dataset using AGAVE, we got idea how to use colab for smaller dataset analysis and we would use it for future work.
+The results are in the folder "Phase1_colab_results".

 Future Work: